mongodb/specifications/source/crud/crud.rst

      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *
+     * NOTE: This option is deprecated in favor of timeoutMS.
+     *
      * @see https://docs.mongodb.com/manual/reference/command/aggregate/
      */
     maxTimeMS: Optional<Int64>;